Maple177/mts-tacred/preprocessing/README.md

 processing of data for MTS-BERT

 ##### generate labels
-- pairwise distance between words in syntax trees;
+- pairwise distance between words in syntax trees; (MTS-BERT)
-- depth of each word in syntax trees;
+- depth of each word in syntax trees; (MTS-BERT)
-- index of the syntactic head word for each word;
+- index of the syntactic head word for each word; (MTS-BERT)
+- dependency graph; (Late-Fusion)

 ##### input & output
 - input: pickled list of dictionaries with keys